 The temperature signals are processed by extracting the maximum temperature recorded and the ignition delay time.
-The maximum temperature used in this project is measured by the thermocouple T4.
-It does not represent the flame temperature, which might be higher.
+The maximum temperature reported is the peak temperature measured by the thermocouple T4 during the ignition / exothermic reaction event.
+It does not represent the flame temperature, which can be significantly higher, particularly for Mode I events.
 Even though the thermocouple is small (36 gauge, 0.127 mm diameter), its size and thermal mass result in a response time that is too slow to capture the flame temperature accurately.
 However, the thermocouple response is repeatable between tests, and the temperature trace is used as a comparison tool in this work.
 The ignition delay time corresponds to the moment when the temperature increases the fastest.
 It is extracted using the peak of the signal second derivative, as illustrated by Figure 5.